shashiongithub/Document-Models-with-Ext-Information/README.md

 Document Modeling with External Attention for Sentence Extraction, Shashi Narayan, Ronald Cardenas, Nikos Papasarantopoulos, Shay B. Cohen, Mirella Lapata, Jiangsheng Yu and Yi Chang, ACL 2018, Melbourne, Australia.

-@inproceedings{narayan2018document,

-  title={Document modeling with external attention for sentence extraction},

-  author={Narayan, Shashi and Cardenas, Ronald and Papasarantopoulos, Nikos and Cohen, SB and Lapata, M and Yu, J and Chang, Y},

-  booktitle={Proceedings of the 56st Annual Meeting of the Association for Computational Linguistics, Melbourne, Australia},

-  year={2018}

-}

 ## Extractive Summarization